-If you didn’t already think mushrooms are whacky, cool and fascination, this might convince you.
+Don't think mushrooms are cool?
+This might convince you.

 Mushrooms have the ability to produce an array of colorful dyes.
-Miriam C. Rice is known as the mother of mushroom dyeing as she discovered mushroom dyes while experimenting with natural dyes in northern California in the early 1970’s.
+Miriam C. Rice is known as the mother of mushroom dyeing as she discovered mushroom dyes while experimenting in northern California in the early 1970’s.
 This technique has been adored ever since.

 While many mushrooms can produce dyes not all can do so as they must contain a water-soluble pigment that is resistant to sun and washing.
 As with other natural dyeing, mushrooms are broken into small pieces and simmered down in a dye bath.
 A 1:1 ratio with a protein fiber, silk, wool and mohair to name a few, and dried mushroom matter works very well.
 Phaeolus schweinitzii or dyers polypore, is a commonly found dye mushroom in Michigan and produces beautiful yellow to deep green (with mordant) colors.
 To learn more about mushroom dyeing stay tuned for some of our upcoming mushroom dye workshops!